 The global COVID-19 pandemic began adversely impacting the Company's financial results for its operations in all global regions already in the first quarter of 2020.
-The impact of COVID-19 on the Company's results of operations was most pronounced throughout the 2020 year, with lesser impact for each subsequent quarter in the second half of 2020.
-The Company's employees were often relegated to remote work, and were reduced to a four-day work week, during the height of the pandemic, beginning during the second quarter, and through the end of, 2020.
+The impact of COVID-19 on the Company's results of operations was most pronounced throughout the 2020 year.
+The Company's employees were often relegated to remote work and were reduced to a four-day work week, during the height of the pandemic, beginning during the second quarter, and through the end of, 2020.
+See also Note 7 for goodwill impairment in 2020.
 In 2021, the Company returned to work at full-capacity (a five-day work week) on a global basis, with a high percentage of its employees throughout the world receiving vaccines against COVID-19 over the course of the year.
-This was reflected in the Company's operating results during 2021, which evidenced a positive trend that began in the first quarter and continued throughout the rest of the year, with revenue growth each quarter both on a year-over-year basis and on a sequential quarterly basis.
 The annual results for 2021 evidenced those improvements on an aggregate basis, with revenues for 2021 approaching pre-COVID-19 levels, signaling a near-full recovery for the Company's top-line results.
+The Company's annual results for 2022 surpassed pre-COVID-19 levels with respect to revenues, reflecting the essential full recovery of the world economy from the pandemic in 2022.

-The Company continues to face relative uncertainty as to the remaining intensity and duration of, and the nature and timeline for recovery from, the COVID-19 pandemic going forward, and how all of that impacts the Company, including the the extent to which overall potentially permanent changes in the behavior of the Company's consumers have been caused by the pandemic.
-The Company has taken the approach of managing the pandemic (to the extent that it continues to remain a significant factor) via the strengthening of its balance sheet and cash assets, and avoidance of debt, while focusing on cost controls and cash generation.
-The Company has selectively applied certain research and development cost controls to ensure that its strategically important product development programs were not affected by them.
+The Company currently faces new uncertainties concerning macroeconomic headwinds that have arisen in the aftermath of the COVID-19 pandemic, including inflation, increased interest rates, currency exchange rate changes and supply chain difficulties.
+The Company has taken the approach of managing these challenges in a similar manner that it dealt with the pandemic, including via the strengthening of its balance sheet and cash assets, and avoidance of debt, while focusing on cost controls and cash generation.
+The Company has continued its significant investment in research and development to ensure that its strategically important product development programs have progressed.